MUIphysiologie/NOCICEPTRA2.0/README.md

 </ul>

-The app is also available at nociceptra.streamlitapps.io, but might lack Memory if parallel access is saturating the memory.
+The app is also available at nociceptra.streamlitapps.io, but might lack Memory if parallel access is saturating the memory, since it is only using the Free Tier here.

-## Contributor to the Applicatin
+## Contributors

 Maximilian Zeidler PhD